-During fiscal year 2022, investments were limited to Federal Agriculture Mortgage Company (FAMC) securities, Federal Farm Credit Bank (FFCB) securities, Federal Home Loan Bank (FHLB) securities, Federal Home Loan Mortgage Corporation (FHLMC) securities, Federal National Mortgage Association (FNMA) securities, U.S. Treasury notes, Tennessee Valley Authority (TVA) bonds, negotiable CDs, commercial paper, U.S. Government money market funds, and State Treasury Asset Reserve of Ohio (STAR Ohio).
+During fiscal year 2023, investments were limited to Federal Agriculture Mortgage Company (FAMC) securities, Federal Farm Credit Bank (FFCB) securities, Federal Home Loan Bank (FHLB) securities, Federal Home Loan Mortgage Corporation (FHLMC) securities, Federal National Mortgage Association (FNMA) securities, U.S. Treasury notes, Tennessee Valley Authority (TVA) bonds, negotiable CDs, U.S. Government money market funds, and the State Treasury Asset Reserve of Ohio (STAR Ohio).
 Except for nonparticipating investment contracts, investments are reported at fair value, which is based on quoted market prices.
 Nonparticipating investment contracts, such as nonnegotiable certificates of deposit, are reported at cost.

-During fiscal year 2022, the District invested in STAR Ohio.
-STAR Ohio (the State Treasury Asset Reserve of Ohio), is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The District measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.

-For the fiscal year 2022, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
+For the fiscal year 2023, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+However, 24 hours notice in advance of all deposits and withdrawals exceeding \$100 million is encouraged.
 STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.